-UltraVNC is open-source software to remotely control other systems and visually share desktops.
-If you look at its track record, it looks great: only 7 security vulnerabilities in 13 years.
+UltraVNC is open-source software to control other systems and visually share desktops remotely.
+If you look at its track record, it looks great: only seven security vulnerabilities in 13 years.
 However, this month, Kaspersky published not only one newly-found vulnerability in UltraVNC, not two, not five, but 22 security vulnerabilities (KLCERT-19-003 to KLCERT-19-024) that all have their own CVE identifiers.
 Most vulnerabilities come with a CVSS v3.0 base score of 10.0 out of 10.0, which means that it can’t be worse anymore.

-The official website and forum of UltraVNC aren’t better: there is no HTTPS, there are no modern security features, there was a file containing secrets, and the CMS is obviously totally outdated.
+The official website and forum of UltraVNC aren’t better: There is no HTTPS, there are no modern security features, there was a file containing secrets, and the CMS is outdated.
 In this article, we show several vulnerabilities of uvnc.com to raise awareness about insecure websites.

 Always stay in the loop!